pabloinigo/emirates/README_Pablo.md

 This instance will run SQ inside Docker.
 I would prefer to use an instance without docker to do that but because you are using this technque I have followed it.
 Indeed really I would use a Kubernetes cluster and not docker-compose to do that, and connect Jenkins to this kubernetes cluster and be able to execute jobs in agents ( pods in the kubernetes cluster )

+There is a problem, because I have no bought a DNS domain I am using ephemeral DNS instances entries.
+This generate a problem because everytime that a new SonarQube instance is created I have to change the name in sonar-project.properties file

 ### packer

 I have created 2 json files to install jenkins and sonarque